bitel-app/JavaSDK/README.md

 This error indicates that one of the provided parameters in call method is invalid.
 #### Not Registered
 This error indicates that the source number isn`t registered, refer to [user registration section](#user-registration).
+#### Code Already Sent
+This error indicates that the registration code is already sent and a new registration code cannot be sent until a minute has passed.

 ## Call Detail Record
 Once the call is finished a CDR(Call Detail Record) is sent to your server with the specified web hook URL.